 Year Round Pellet Stove Maintenance Tips

-Bashista said that you want to be sure all parts of the pellet stove, pipes, and chimney ware clean and free of debris or rodents.
-Any pellets that were in the stove should have been removed at the end of the last heating season.
+Bashista points out that you should check that all parts of the pellet stove, pipes, and chimney are clean and free of debris or rodents.
+Any pellets left in the stove should have been removed at the close of the last heating season.
 Pellets absorb water and break down, so you need to burn off or scoop out any remaining pellets at the end of the season.

-Pellet stove maintenance during the heating season:
+Maintain a pellet stove during the heating season

-There are three types of pellets: hardwood, softwood, and a blend of the two.
+There are 3 types of pellets: hardwood, softwood, and a blend of the two.
 Hardwood burns faster and hotter, and therefore more cleanly.
 Softwood burns slower and less hot, but leaves more ash behind.
 Various blends mix the two qualities.

-Cris Carl interviewes this Boston-area HVAC contractor for Networx.com.
+Cris Carl writes for Networx.com.